 We respect your privacy and the confidentiality of your personal health information, we follow the Royal Australian College of General Practitioners “Handbook for the management of health information in private practice” and the Australian Privacy Principles

 Our practice has a written policy on privacy of personal health information, a copy of which is available at reception.

-Our aim is to facilitate optimal communication opportunities with our patients and General Practitioners.
+Our aim is to facilitate optimal communication opportunities with our patients and the General Practitioners.
 Staff are mindful of confidentiality and respect the patient’s right to privacy.
 DCMC prides itself on the high caliber of customer service we provide, especially in the area of patient security, confidentiality, right to privacy, dignity and respect.
 Staff are aware of alternative modes of communication used by patients with a disability or a language barrier

 All new and existing patients in the practice are advised via our New Patient Form and signage within the practice about our communication policy, and are asked to provide consent to agree or disagree to be communicated with in this manner.
 It is acknowledged by the practice that consent is implied if the patient initiates electronic communication with the practice.